syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/17.l3-high-availability/docs.en.md

 Aug 07 08:46:38 ha-second Keepalived_vrrp[8665]: VRRP_Instance(vrrp_1) Entering BACKUP STATE
 ```

 Looks like everything is correct.
-We can confirm that by seeing virtual IP address on `ha_first` instance:
+We can confirm that by seeing the virtual IP address on `ha_first` instance:

 ```shell
 ubuntu@ha-first:~$ ip -4 a